 The next factor to consider is the temperature in their current environment.
 If your dog is outdoors on a hot day and they begin to pant, it’s important to bring them into a cooler climate to help them cool down.
 You can also offer them cool water as well.

 Step 3: Remove All Stimuli

-Once you have pulled your pup from the activity and brought them into a cool environment, it’s best to remove any stimuli and allow them to calm down without any distractions.
+Once you have pulled your pup from the activity and brought them into a cool environment, removing any stimuli and calming them down without distractions is best.
 This will help them calm down at a faster rate.
 Hopefully, it will also stop their panting, pacing, and restlessness.

 **If you have performed the above tasks and your dog is unable to stop panting after 30 minutes to 1 hour, contact your veterinarian.
 If your dog recently ate, then exercised, and is showing symptoms, do not wait.
 This could be bloat, which is a potentially fatal condition in dogs.**

 As you can see, there are many factors that could cause a dog to pant and pace.
 In most cases, panting, pacing, and restlessness may just be your dog’s way of showing you they are concerned about their environment.
 It’s typically not something to be concerned about unless the behavior is consistent.